Syycoker/CryptoTradeBot/README.md

 I'll be using Xamarin (Soon to be Mono) to develop a (pseudo) platform agnostic User Interface during November to allow the user to visually see what the program is doing instead of using a console application on a windows machine/vm.

-## Code
+# Code
 Alright, the bit where most of you are waiting for, although the code itself has more comments than I can put on here, so please check it out.

-# **HttpService**
+## **HttpService**
 The core of the application.
-HttpService is an abstract class that implements **IHttpService** and its implementations.
+HttpService is an abstract class that implements the interface **IHttpService**.
 The reason why this is structured this way is because since I've worked with both Binance and Coinbase's API Service there are core componenets that they both use for example (taken from the class **'BinanceService'** which has the implementation of a method from IHttpService):
 ```
     /// <summary>
     /// Helper method to send an asynchoronus call to binance's endpoints.